 Tablets and capsules:

 - You may sprinkle contents of capsule on applesauce.
-Do not chew.
-Swallow right away and follow with cool water.
+Have your child swallow right away without chewing and follow with water or juice.

 - Mix the 2.5 mg packet contents with 1 teaspoon (5 mL) of water or the 10 mg packet contents with 1 tablespoon (15 mL) of water.
-Let sit for 2 to 3 minutes, stir, and drink.
-Rinse cup with more water and drink.
+Let sit for 2 to 3 minutes, stir, and have your child drink.
+Rinse cup with more water and have your child drink.

 Tablets and capsules: